Hydrodynamics of noncircular vortices in beams of light and other two-dimensional fluids: Paraxial/Schr odinger Tilted Vortices

+where $\psi_{\scriptscriptstyle v}$ and $\pbg$ are the vortex and background field, respectively.
+For instance, a Laguerre-Gaussian beam with $\ell=1$, $p=0$, beam waist $w_0$, and characteristic transverse length $w_0/\sqrt{2}$ has a Gaussian background field and a vortex with circular symmetry

-Both here and in general, an accurate vortex description makes it possible to distill out the locally singular behavior of a paraxial vortex fields.
-The task of describing such vortices is taken up next.
+Both here and in general, an accurate vortex description makes it possible to distill out the locally singular behavior of a paraxial vortex field.
+In the case of elliptical vortices, the background field can only be determined if the form of $\psi_v$ includes its ellipticity.

+In the following, we develop a formalism for quantifying the vortex ellipticity by visualizing the two-dimensional ellipse as a projection of a virtual construct, a circular vortex with an axis of symmetry described by tilt angles $\xi$ and $\theta$ as shown in Fig. \ref{zprime_projection}.
+With this formalism, vortex ellipticity can be determined without knowing $\psi_{bg}$; instead, the background amplitude will be calculated once the angles of the vortex are known.
+The task of quantifying such tilt angles for an elliptical vortex within an arbitrary paraxial field is taken up first.

-It simplifies the ensuing analysis to treat the complex paraxial field, $\psi = \psi_R + \imath \psi_I$, as a two-dimensional vector field, $\vecu(\vecr,z)$, mapped onto the transverse plane, where $\vecr$ is the transverse position vector.
-For instance, the field of a circular, linear-core vortex at the origin, $\psi_{\scriptscriptstyle v}^{circ} = x +\imath y$, can be represented as $\vecu_{\scriptscriptstyle v}^{\scriptscriptstyle circ}(\vecr) = \vecr$.
+It simplifies the ensuing analysis to treat the complex paraxial field $\psi = \psi_R + i \psi_I$ as a two-dimensional vector field $\vecu(\vecr,z)$ mapped onto the transverse plane, where $\vecr$ is the transverse position vector.
+For instance, the field of a circular linear-core vortex at the origin, $\psi_{\scriptscriptstyle v}^{circ} = x +i y$, can be represented as $\vecu_{\scriptscriptstyle v}^{\scriptscriptstyle circ}(\vecr) = \vecr$.
 This allows us to describe vortex dynamics in terms of the locally homogeneous deformations of a vector-valued continuum.
 The paraxial equation is now

-where a Pauli-like operator, $\pauli$, is the natural counterpart to $\imath$:
+where a Pauli-like operator $\pauli$ is the natural counterpart to $i$: